algorandfoundation/docs/docs/get-details/dapps/pyteal/index.md

 The passed-in private key is then used to sign the transaction and the ID of the transaction is retrieved.
 This ID is unique and can be used to look up the transaction later.

-The transaction is then submitted to the connected node and the `wait_for_confirmation` function is called to wait for the blockchain to process the transaction.
+The transaction is then submitted to the connected node and the `wait_for_confirmation` SDK function is called to wait for the blockchain to process the transaction.
 Once the blockchain processes the transaction, a unique ID, called application ID, is returned for the smart contract.
 This can be used later to issue calls against the smart contract.

 Now that all required functions are implemented, the main function can be created to deploy the contract.